GeyserMC/actions/release/README.md

-# base-release-action
+# Release Action

-You can join the [Discord](https://discord.gg/5z4GuSnqmQ) for help with this project.
-An action to create incremented releases in a similar style to Jenkins
+An action to create releases for GeyserMC projects.

 ## Usage